ChrisRu/match-sort/README.md

 <div align="center">
   <h1>match-sorter</h1>

-  <p>Simple, expected, and deterministic best-match sorting of an array in JavaScript</p>
+  <p>Simple, expected, and deterministic best-match sorting of an array in Go Lang</p>
 </div>

 ## The problem